fhinok/translate-mate/README.md

 **Multi-language translation tool**

 Makes translating from and to multiple languages simultaneously refreshing and empowering like an coffein-loaded ice cold mate tea.
+Built for manually translating lots of product attributes to different languages, with a focus on usability.

 ## Features
 - **Multi-language support**: Translate between multiple languages simultaneously.